Home Compare EFX vs SAIA

 Equifax vs Saia: Which Stock Looks Stronger in 2026?

-Equifax holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+The structural profiles are close, with Equifax carrying a narrow edge on growth.
 Saia still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
 In the market, Saia carries the stronger setup — intact trend against Equifax's broken trend.
 That leaves a split case: the structural lead stays with Equifax, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.